bjan816/ThinkSpatial/README.md

 The game is a protoype that will be aimed at reinventing spatial skills testing, to make it more fun and enganging.
 The idea is to be able to test spatial skills without it feeling like a test.

-Our team used [Jira Software](https://spatial-skills-testing.atlassian.net/jira/software/projects/CBSST/boards/1) for our project management, with a majority of group collaboration done through a shared Google drive.
+A majority of group planning and collaboration was done through a shared Google drive.
+Discussions were held through Discord and in-person.

 **Code-Runner Technologies:**
 - Moodle